 - Crispy, crunchy, and incredibly delicious

-- Versatile - It can be served as an appetizer, side dish, or even as a snack!
+- Versatile - It can be served as an appetizer, side dish, or snack!

 - A healthier option to traditional fried mushrooms